techouse/alfred-django-docs/README.md

 ## Changing Branches

 The workflow supports searching the documentation of all the currently officially supported branches.
 By default, it searches the latest stable branch.
-To search branch `3.2` or `2.2` simply type `v3.2` or `v2.2` anywhere in your query, like so:
+To search branch `4.2` or `3.2` simply type `v4.2` or `v3.2` anywhere in your query, like so:

 ```
-dj v3.2 as_p
+dj v4.2 as_p
 ```

 ### Note